-Figure 5a Figure 5b Larva Pupa Take four glass bottles.
+Take four glass bottles.
 Injection bottles will be suitable for this experiment.
 Now look for a pond or a puddle of stagnant water that contains mosquito larvae and pupae.

-Collect some water from the puddle containing mosquito larvae in one bottle.
+Collect some water containing mosquito larvae in one bottle from the puddle.
 Collect water containing mosquito pupae in the second bottle.
 The third bottle should contain only water from the pond, without any larvae or pupae.
-Examine the water with a hand-lens.
+Examine this water with a hand lens.
 If you find any larvae or pupae in it, remove them.
-Pour some fresh water from a tap or well into the fourth bottle.